spdx/license-list-XML/DOCS/new-license-workflow.md

 Most web browsers "speak" XML, which means they're a quick and easy way to tell whether you have valid XML in your file.
 If you've messed something up (forgotten a closing tag, for instance), the browser will give you an error.
 If everything is A-OK, the browser will show you your XML file.

 To test this, either point your browser at the XML file in your file system using [`file://`](https://en.wikipedia.org/wiki/File_URI_scheme) or drag/drop the XML file onto your browser window.

+Of course, keep in mind that this only tests that the XML file is valid XML.
+The next tests below can be used to check whether the XML file correctly matches to the test text file.

 #### Run all tests on your machine